TrustedFirmware-M/tf-m-extras/docs/partitions/delegated_attestation/delegated_attest_integration_guide.rst

 time.
 Several keys could be derived from this seed.
 The key derivation happens in two phases:

-- Boot phase: Done by the bootloader, BL1_1 on RSS platform.
+- Boot phase: Done by the bootloader, BL1_1 on RSE platform.
 The input is the device lifecycle, hash of BL1_2 bootloader, etc.
 - Runtime phase: Delegated attestation and crypto services are responsible for the derivation.
 Delegated attestation computes the inputs from